Review of the St. Clair Boulevard Heritage Conservation District Study

 - guidance on relevant planning and development matters that may affect the area’s unique character

 These reports are only available by request.
-If you wish to request a non-accessible copy of the reports please contact a Cultural Heritage Planner at 905-546-2424 ext.1202 or ext.
-1214.
+If you wish to request a non-accessible copy of the reports, contact us at [email protected]

 - Date modified: